Technoself studies: History and contextual framing

 Technoself evolved from early groundwork in identity studies, philosophy of mind, and cognitive science.
-René Descartes is often credited as one of the first identity theorists of Modernity to question the material world and the certainty of knowledge from the self.
-Despite heavy criticism, the question he posed regarding the necessary relation between the mind and body is still considered a prevalent theme in contemporary discussions of identity and technology.
+René Descartes is often credited as one of the first identity theorists to question the material world and the certainty of knowledge from the self.
+Despite heavy criticism, the question he posed regarding the necessary relation between the mind and body is still considered an important theme in contemporary discussions of identity and technology.
 Another major development in identity studies came from early social psychology, sociology and psychoanalysis.
-Beginning with Freud, the psychoanalytic tradition shed some light on the dynamics of identity and personality development.
-Erving Goffman expanded the inquiry of identity with his dramaturgical theory, which emphasized the centrality of the social realm and the notion of self-presentation to identity.
-Later, Foucault further expanded the area of inquiry by contemplating how technologies could facilitate the emergence of new ways of relating to oneself.
+Beginning with Freud, the psychoanalytic tradition helped to explain the dynamics of identity and personality development.
+Erving Goffman's dramaturgical theory contributed to identity theory by emphasizing the centrality of the social realm and the notion of self-presentation to identity.
+Later, Foucault also contributed to the field by contemplating how technologies could facilitate the emergence of new ways of relating to oneself.